hylandtechoutreach/webskillup/BOOKREADME.md

 - [Lesson 8: For Loops](Lesson08ForLoops/StudentDesc.md)
 - [Lesson 9: Arrays](Lesson09Arrays/StudentDesc.md)
 - [Lesson 10: Objects](Lesson10Objects/StudentDesc.md)

+### Additional Challenges
+Each lesson contains several opportunities to practice the concepts.
+Beyond that, there are also some [additional challenges](AdditionalChallenges/StudentDesc.md).

 ### Additional Topics
 In the event that all lessons have been completed before the end of the program, there are some [additional topics](AdditionalTopics/StudentDesc.md) to explore.